fabriziosalmi/test-aws-terraform/README.md

 *   [AWS CLI](https://aws.amazon.com/cli/) installed and configured with appropriate credentials.
 *   An AWS account.
 *   A registered domain name (e.g., `test.example.com`) managed by Route 53.
 You'll need the Route 53 zone ID for your domain.
-*   A key pair created in AWS for SSH access to the EC2 instances (optional, but recommended for troubleshooting).

 ## Getting Started